buildtesters/buildtest/docs/contributing/build_documentation.rst

 Sphinx
 -------

-The documentation is built via `Sphinx <https://www.sphinx-doc.org/en/master/>`_ using `reStructuredText (rST) <https://docutils.sourceforge.io/rst.html>`_ as its markup language.
-When you run `make` you are running `sphinx-build <https://www.sphinx-doc.org/en/master/man/sphinx-build.html>`_ command which will generate the documentation.
+The documentation is built via :ref:`Sphinx <https://www.sphinx-doc.org/en/master/>`_ using `reStructuredText (rST) <https://docutils.sourceforge.io/rst.html>`_ as its markup language.
+When you run `make` you are running :ref:`sphinx-build <https://www.sphinx-doc.org/en/master/man/sphinx-build.html>`_ command which will generate the documentation.

 Sphinx will read the configuration file `conf.py <https://github.com/buildtesters/buildtest/blob/devel/docs/conf.py>`_ used